BohrEffect/BuildingAI/README.md

+# Project Title
-# Predicting remaining useful life
+Predicting remaining useful life

 ## Summary
 A machine learning methodology is used in order to better predict the so called remaining useful life of a component.
 Using regression analysis, a relation can be computed between a number of variables and remaining life, in order to able to determine suitable points in time when maintenance is appropriate.